ponder-sh/ponder/.changeset/cyan-pants-begin.md

 "@ponder/core": patch
 ---

-Fixed regression that would cause events to be missed.
+Fixed a regression introduced in `0.4.33` that could cause events to be skipped.